evadne/packmatic/README.md

 - `:timestamp`, which represents the creation/modification timestamps of the file.
 Packmatic emits both the basic form (DOS / FAT) of the timestamp, and the Extended Timestamp Extra Field which represents the same value with higher precision and range.

 - `:attributes`, which represents the UNIX attributes of the file.
-See `t:Packmatic.Manifest.Entry.Attributes.entry()` for further information.
+See `t:Packmatic.Manifest.Entry.Attributes.entry/0` for further information.

 - `:method`, which represents the Compression Method as per the APPNOTE.
 Generally, it should be `:store` or `:deflate`, the default is `:deflate` meaning the file will be compressed with zib.
 Further, `{:deflate, options}`, such as `{:deflate, level: :best_compression}` is possible where a specific compression level or strategy should be used.